 My favourite of the Caldesi books.
 It has pizzaz.
 Look at that cover!
 I’m wildly in love with the design of this one.
 Somebody, please send me a print of that cover to put on my wall.

 There’s also swoon-worthy location photography by Helen Cathcart.
-No map on the inside cover but it does have TIMELINE which is nearly as good, at least if you’re a history nerd like I am.
+No map on the inside cover but it does have a timeline which is nearly as good, at least if you’re a history nerd like I am.

 Plenty of simple but flavourful recipes that pack a summery punch in here: oven-baked ricotta, sardine patties, cauliflower in red wine, orange and basil risotto, almond granita.